Learn more about the actor who plays The Young and the Restless' newest player, Ashland Locke, in this exclusive interview.

 When not filming Y&R, what do you like to do?

 Richard Burgi and the cast of Desperate Housewives.

 Photo Credit: Ron Tom/Walt Disney Television via Getty Images

 One of the things I do every day, I just walk around.
 If my dog needs to go out in the morning, I have my binoculars, but I just like being alone and birdwatching.
 I love studying nature.
 I'm a big fan of all things that crawl and grow and fly, and I'm in the ocean all the time.
 And I wouldn't call myself a guitar player… but I've been studying probably the same 10, 12 chords for five years now.

 Other than that, I love spending time with my kids.
 I still go out and play ball with my sons–especially my youngest, who's 12 now.
 And I so love spending time with older people.
 I love going back to see my mom, who 97, and my family back east.
 I think we forget the beauty and the repository of wisdom in our elderly and our older family.

 I'm also on the board of this environmental group that supports endangered species and the habitats that support them.
-Everything's been closed down [due to COVID-19], but everything has been done via Zoom meetings.
-Life has gone on.

 Who is your inspiration?